vehjelmtvedt/GoGreen/doc/checkstyle-guide.md

 1.In IntelliJ, at the top select Analyze -> Inspect Code

-2.For insepction scope, I recommend using the class you want to test.
+2.For inspection scope, I recommend using the class you want to test.
 Alternatively, can be run for the entire project.

 3.Run the inspection.
 At the bottom, you will see the tab "CheckStyle".
 Select it.